Homepage > Blank IRS W-2 Template

 What is the IRS W-2 form?

-The IRS W-2 form, officially known as the Wage and Tax Statement, is a document employers in the United States must prepare and send to each employee.
-It summarizes an employee's earnings and tax withholdings for the year.
-The form is crucial for employees to accurately report their income on tax returns.
+The IRS W-2 form, also known as the Wage and Tax Statement, is a document that employers must provide to their employees.
+It reports the employee's annual wages and the amount of taxes withheld from their paycheck.
+This form is essential for employees to accurately file their income tax returns.

 Who receives a W-2 form?